Owais-Faiz/Project-AI/README.md

 ## Contribution
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

-For details refer to the PDF "AI Project" file.
+For details refer to the PDF "AI Crossword" file.

 ## Acknowledgments
 This project is based on the CS50 AI course by Harvard, specifically the Crossword project.
 For more information, visit the [CS50 AI 2024 course page](https://cs50.harvard.edu/ai/2024/projects/3/crossword/).